Slot-die coating

-Slot-die coating is a coating technique for the application of solution, slurry, or extruded thin films onto typically flat substrates such as glass, metal, paper, fabric or plastic foils.
-The process was first developed for the industrial production of photographic papers in the 1950's.
+Slot-die coating is a coating technique for the application of solution, slurry, hot-melt, or extruded thin films onto typically flat substrates such as glass, metal, paper, fabric, plastic, or metal foils.
+The process was first developed for the industrial production of photographic papers in the 1950s.
 It has since become relevant in numerous commercial processes and nanomaterials related research fields.

 Slot-die coating produces thin films via solution processing.
 The desired coating material is typically dissolved or suspended into a precursor solution or slurry (sometimes referred to as "ink") and delivered onto the surface of the substrate through a precise coating head known as a slot-die.
 The slot-die has a high aspect ratio outlet controlling the final delivery of the coating liquid onto the substrate.
 This results in the continuous production of a wide layer of coated material on the substrate, with adjustable width depending on the dimensions of the slot-die outlet.
 By closely controlling the rate of solution deposition and the relative speed of the substrate, slot-die coating affords thin material coatings with easily controllable thicknesses in the range of 10 nanometers to hundreds of micrometers after evaporation of the precursor solvent.

 Commonly cited benefits of the slot-die coating process include its pre-metered thickness control, non-contact coating mechanism, high material efficiency, scalability of coating areas and throughput speeds, and roll-to-roll compatibility.
 The process also allows for a wide working range of layer thickness and precursor solution properties such as material choice, viscosity, and solids content.
 Commonly cited drawbacks of the slot-die coating process include its comparatively high complexity of apparatus and process optimization relative to similar coating techniques such as blade coating and spin coating.
 Furthermore, slot-die coating falls into the category of coating processes rather than printing processes.
 It is therefore better suited for coating of uniform, thin material layers rather than printing or consecutive buildup of complex images and patterns.